MileHacker Logo

 Observation Tip

 Bissau is a city of layers.
-Dedicate time to simply observing daily life, the architecture, and the flow of the Geba River.
+Set aside time for simply observing daily life, the architecture, and the flow of the Geba River.
 These observations offer a rich, authentic insight into the city's character.